infumap/infumap/docs/operations.md

 ## A Security Conscious Deployment on Vultr.com

 Always choose a reputable cloud vendor when hosting sensitive information because you have no option but to trust them.
-In particular, it is generally possible for them take a snapshot of a running instance that includes any data currently in memory.
+In particular, it is generally possible to take a snapshot of a running instance that includes any data currently in memory.
 Such a snapshot would likely include sensitive information.

 Vultr is a well established alternative to AWS / Google Cloud / Azure.
 I have used them for a long time due to ease of use, familiarity and cost.
 I host my own Infumap instance with them, and took these notes as I set it up.